 Is The Plant Considered Invasive?

 Walking Iris has invasive potential.
-It grows naturally along the roadsides and wastelands and spreads over vast areas.
+It grows naturally along roadsides and wastelands and spreads over vast areas.

 Suggested Walking Iris Neomarica Uses